friendlyted/ezTS/README.md

 ### No module scripts in the html

 `ezTS` uses browser `importmap` functionality to replace actual server-side `.ts` files with compiled `.js` ones.
-However, changing the `importmap` is prohibited after any ESM module has been loaded.
+But changing the `importmap` is prohibited after any ESM module has been loaded.
 This means that `script type="module"` and `ezTS` will not work together.
+However, if you create a global function named `ezTS_ready`, it will be called immediately after changing the `importmap`.
+You can dynamically import everything you need in this function.

 ### No dynamic TS imports